 What are Rice Paper Rolls?

-Summer rolls, also known as fresh spring rolls, rice paper rolls, or Vietnamese gỏi cuốn are a Vietnamese dish that consists of a filling of fresh vegetables, herbs, rice noodles, and sometimes meat or seafood, all wrapped in a delicate rice paper wrapper.
+Summer rolls, also called fresh spring rolls or Vietnamese gỏi cuốn, are made by wrapping fresh vegetables, herbs, rice noodles, and optional protein like tofu in a delicate rice paper wrapper.

 Ingredients

-Baked Tofu: Extra firm tofu is pressed, quickly marinated, and then baked until crispy chewy perfection!
+Baked Tofu: Extra-firm tofu is pressed, quickly marinated, and baked until crispy on the outside and chewy on the inside.
+It's perfect for adding protein and texture to your rolls.

-Rice Paper Sheets: Thin and slightly chewy, rice paper wrappers become pliable and easy to work with when soaked in warm water.
-I used the brand Dynasty.
+Rice Paper Sheets: Thin and slightly chewy, rice paper wrappers become soft and pliable after a quick soak in warm water.
+I used Dynasty brand, but any good-quality rice paper works.

-Fresh Vegetables: You can use a wide variety of vegetables for this recipe.
-I used a variety of crunchy vegetables like carrots, cucumbers, red bell pepper, lettuce, green and red cabbage, and herbs.
+Fresh Vegetables: Choose any crisp, colorful vegetables you like!
+I used carrots, cucumbers, red bell pepper, lettuce, green and red cabbage, and fresh herbs.

 How to Make This Recipe